awaberry/mcp_server_awaberry/README.md

   > Connect to my device "laptop-macos"

 - **List files:**
-  > Show me all files in /Users/myuser/Documents
+  > Show me all files in my home directory

 - **Read a file:**
-  > Read the contents of /etc/hosts
+  > Read the contents of file <filename>

 - **Execute complex commands:**
-  > Find all JavaScript files modified in the last 7 days in my home directory
+  > Find all text files files modified in the last 7 days in my home directory

 - **Run scripts:**
   > Execute the backup script at ~/scripts/backup.sh